Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chronic simple (non-obstructive) bronchitis is characterized by diffuse inflammation of the mucous membrane predominantly large and medium with bronchus, accompanied by hyperplasia of the bronchial glands, hypersecretion of mucus, increased sputum viscosity and impairment of the purifying and protective function of the bronchi.
+Chronic simple (non-obstructive) bronchitis is characterized by diffuse inflammation of the mucous membrane, mainly large and medium bronchi, accompanied by hyperplasia of the bronchial glands, hypersecretion of mucus, increased viscosity of sputum (dyscrinia) and a violation of the cleansing and protective function of the bronchi.
 The disease manifests itself as a cough with the separation of mucopurulent sputum.

 The prevalence of chronic non-obstructive bronchitis among the adult population is quite high and reaches 7.3-21.8%.
-Men account for more than 2/3 of the total number of patients with chronic non-obstructive bronchitis.
-The most common chronic non-obstructive bronchitis reaches at the age of 50-59 years in men and 40-49 years in women.
+Men make up more than 2/3 of the total number of patients with chronic non-obstructive bronchitis.
+Chronic non-obstructive bronchitis reaches its greatest prevalence at the age of 50-59 years in men and 40-49 years in women.

 Causes and pathogenesis of chronic simple bronchitis

-In the emergence of chronic non-obstructive bronchitis, several factors are important, the main one of which, apparently, is the inhalation of tobacco smoke (active and passive smoking).
-Constant irritation of the bronchial mucosa with tobacco smoke leads to a reorganization of the secretory apparatus, hypercrinia and increased viscosity of the bronchial secretion, as well as damage to the ciliated epithelium of the mucosa, as a result of which mucociliary transport, purging and protective functions of the bronchi are disrupted, which contributes to the development of chronic inflammation of the mucosa.
-Thus, smoking tobacco reduces the natural resistance of the mucous membrane and facilitates the pathogenic action of the viral-bacterial infection.
+Several factors are important in the development of chronic non-obstructive bronchitis, the main one of which is probably the inhalation of tobacco smoke (active and passive smoking).
+Constant irritation of the bronchial mucosa by tobacco smoke leads to the restructuring of the secretory apparatus, hypercrinia and increased viscosity of bronchial secretions, as well as damage to the ciliated epithelium of the mucosa, resulting in disruption of mucociliary transport, cleansing and protective functions of the bronchi, which contributes to the development of chronic inflammation of the mucosa.
+Thus, tobacco smoking reduces the natural resistance of the mucous membrane and facilitates the pathogenic effect of viral and bacterial infections.

 Chronic non-obstructive bronchitis - Causes and pathogenesis